If you’re interested in becoming a reviewer, please take a look at this article.

 You cannot work on normal tasks at the same time as working on reviews.
 If you have a review in progress we will not be able to request other tasks of any type, even if you see there are tasks available.
 You need to first submit or skip the review before moving to other tasks.

-When you accept a review, you’ll see a message like the one below, telling you what the deadline is as well as the number of words and the client instructions.
+When you accept a review, you’ll see a message telling you what the deadline is as well as the number of words and the client instructions.

 Please keep both of these things in mind when considering whether to accept a review task.
-If you don’t think you can finish a review within 24 hours or you would like to be able to work on other tasks during this period, then please don’t accept the review.
+If you don’t think you can finish a review within the allotted time period or you would like to be able to work on other tasks during this period, then please don’t accept the review.

 Our research indicates that 99% of all reviews are completed well within the cut-off time, however if you come across a review task that you’re not able to complete within the specified time frame, please skip it.
 If no one else picks it up then we will investigate and if we find an issue we will work with the customer to find a solution.